egdelgadillo/simple-web-framework/README.md

 - Attributes: Model Data Module
 - ApiSync: Model Data Sync Module

-All modules can be swapped just as easy as defining a new Model attribute and creating a new instance of it, as long as it comforms to each **interface** defined for each different module.
+All modules can be swapped just as easy as defining a new Model attribute and creating a new instance of it, as long as it conforms to each **interface** defined for each different module.
 Each interface work as a constrain, statically defining the required methods to work with the Model class.

 As stated before, the Model class implements **the real concept of composition in javascript**, which means that it only stores **an instance** of the module instead of "copy / pasting" each module, its methods, attributes, etc to the Module class.
 This also means that it **delegates** each request to the corresponding module using its instances.

 As also stated before, each module conforms to its corresponding Model's interface, providing the required methods to work with it.
 The description of each module's functionality and their required methods are now explained:

-#### Eventing Module:
+#### Eventing Module

 This module resembles the functionality of the _Backbone.js_ framework providing `on()` and `trigger()` methods, which extends to all Models and also Collections (See Collection Section).

-#### Attributes Module:
+#### Attributes Module|

 This module handles the attributes of each Model, using **Generics**.
 This also resembles the functionality of _Backbone.js_ framework as it provides the `get()` and `set()` methods.

 #### The ApiSync Module

-The ApiSync module handles the syncronization of the Model data through an external API, following the **[RESTful APIs Conventions](https://restfulapi.net/resource-naming/)**.
+The ApiSync module handles the synchronization of the Model data through an external API, following the **[RESTful APIs Conventions](https://restfulapi.net/resource-naming/)**.
 For that end the RESTful API is simulated with the **json-server** package.
 This data handling is done through the `save()` and `fetch()` methods.

 #### The Collection Module